fghjorth/lqrps17/README.md

 ## Logic of Quantitative Research in Political Science

-This repo contains information about and materials for "Logic of Quantitative Research in Political Science", a five-day graduate-level course held at the University of Copenhagen, September 19-23, 2016.
+This repo contains information about and materials for "Logic of Quantitative Research in Political Science", a five-day graduate-level course held at the University of Copenhagen, January 23-27, 2017.
 The course is taught by [Frederik Hjorth](http://fghjorth.github.io), ph.d.

 ### Description